subspace/subnomicon/docs/consensus/consensus/plotting.md

 The memory-bandwidth encoding construction comes from the paper **[Beyond Hellman's Time-Memory Trade-Offs with Applications to Proofs of Space](https://www.semanticscholar.org/paper/Beyond-Hellman's-Time-Memory-Trade-Offs-with-to-of-Abusalah-Alwen/39e70d67eeb5ce140171f6d0629daec3b54d74f3)** which predates the [Chia](https://www.chia.net/) protocol.
 We adopt a custom implementation of the Chia Proof-of-Space plotting function as a memory-bandwidth-bound function to encode, or “mask,” the pieces in the farmer plot.

 In short, the PoS plotter generates a table of permuted outputs from a set of random functions.
 The table size is determined by a memory bandwidth requirement parameter, *k*, and the random functions are determined by a *seed*.
 When challenged at an *index*, the table outputs a short *proof-of-space* that can be efficiently verified.
-We do not use the Proof-of-Space directly to verify that a farmer has pledged a certain amount of space, as Chia does.
+We do not use the proof-of-space directly to verify that a farmer has pledged a certain amount of space, as Chia does.
 Instead, we use it to prove that a farmer utilized the required memory bandwidth for encoding the plot.

 <!-- ![PoSTable](../../../src/Images/PoS_Table.png) -->